apache/apisix-ingress-controller/docs/en/latest/upgrade.md

 [Relevant version information and compatibility of apisix-helm-chart](https://github.com/apache/apisix-helm-chart#compatibility-matrix).

-You need to select the corresponding chart version according to the APISIX version to install or upgrade.
-As shown in the following table:
+You need to select the corresponding chart version according to the APISIX version as shown to install or upgrade:

 |Chart version| APISIX version |
 |--| ---|